727800350/note/latex/computer/r.md

 - melt takes wide-format data and melts it into long-format data.
 - cast takes long-format data and casts it into wide-format data.

 In reshape2 there are multiple cast functions.
-Since you will most commonly work with data.frame objects, we’ll explore the dcast function.
+Since you will most commonly work with data.frame objects, we'll explore the dcast function.
 (There is also acast to return a vector, matrix, or array.)

 dcast uses a formula to describe the shape of the data.
 The arguments on the left refer to the ID variables and the arguments on the right refer to the measured variables.